ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

 # Elastic Compute Cloud

 ## TLDR
-EC2 is a the combination of a virtual mashine and hardware capacity attached to that vm in AWS.
+EC2 is a the combination of a virtual mashines and hardware capacity attached to that vm in AWS.
 It is one of the oldest services and well integrated into most other services.

 ## Virtual Machines (EC2)